 After you have pruned your plants, trim your cuttings back to about 8 to 10 inches.
 Strip off all the lower leaves, leaving about 5 to 7 of the top leaves intact.

-You can plant your cuttings in a sandy soil mixture, but because we have so many cuttings we just set them in a container of water.
+You can plant your cuttings in a sandy soil mixture, but because we have so many cuttings we just set them inside in a container of fresh water.
+The leaves need a lot of humidity, which the water provides.